amadeus4dev/developer-guides/docs/faq.md

 ### How to make the airline consolidator wait before issuing a ticket?

 There is no standard way or dedicated element in the API request to do that.
 You will need to agree on the process with your consolidator.
 It can be adding a remark or a specific ticketing agreement.
+You can delay ticketing using the `ticketingAgreement` parameter in Flight Create Orders.
+For this, you can use the following options:

+* `DELAY_TO_QUEUE`: this allows you to queue the reservation for the desired date if the traveller does not make the payment.
+* `DELAY_TO_CANCEL`: if the traveler does not make the payment, the reservation for the desired date will be cancelled.

+The queuing and cancellation take place based on the local date and time.
+If no specific time is mentioned, the reservation is queued or cancelled at 00:00.

 ## Hotel Search